aws/amazon-cloudwatch-agent/test/integration/README.md

          * [Optional] `githubTestRepo` - Full github url to the testing repo to run against the agent binary uploaded to `s3Bucket`.
 Default=`https://github.com/aws/amazon-cloudwatch-agent-test.git`
          * [Optional] `githubTestRepoBranch` - Branch of `githubTestRepo` to use.
 Default=`main`
          * [Optional] `pluginTests` - Limits tests to a subset of plugins.
 Default=`""`, which tests everything
-      2. Fill in fields from a single matrix row
+      2. [Optional] Fill in fields from a single matrix row
          * Select a single test matrix from [`amazon-cloudwatch-agent-test/generator/resources`](https://github.com/aws/amazon-cloudwatch-agent-test/tree/main/generator/resources) and append the fields.
 It's not necessary to run `test_case_generator.go` before grabbing these fields
 4. Run integration test
    1. `go test -v ./test/integration` based on `config.json`